venkateshwarant/Mockito/README.md

 # Project details

-This project need the helloworld product to be set up beforehand and deployed.
-Thus it can respond to any request made to it.
+Note: This project need the helloworld product to be set up beforehand and deployed.

 ## Maven dependencies